AndrewPaulavets/EODHD_Trump/README.md

-# EODHD Trump Trade Analysis Implementation Guide
+# EODHD Trump Trade Analysis

 This README contains information on the visualization hub for EODHD Trump Trade Analysis project.